 You probably won’t be surprised that this approach works.
 ‘Contrast’ is referred to by influencing expert Professor Robert Cialdini as one of the ‘Universal Rules’ of human behaviour.

-Putting fake discounts to one side, how can contrast be used as an ethical approach to influence?
+How can contrast be used as an ethical approach to influence?

 Have you ever hit a brick wall trying to persuade?